-In addition to clipping displays that are a part of a plug-in's individual interface, plug-ins that display clipping now report the clipping in the plug-in header.
+In addition to clipping displays that are a part of a plug-in's individual interface, some plug-ins also report the clipping in the plug-in header.
 The insert button in the Mix and Edit window also turns red if a plug-in has clipped.